ms-five-guys/meeting_docs/README.md

 # meeting_docs

-This document summarizes the project meeting held in February.
+This repository serves as a record of the project meetings held between January and February, including discussion notes, action items, and supporting resources.